 The Georgia Clerks Education Institute Certificate Program for city and county clerks is designed to establish minimum standards and professional goals for city and county clerks.
 The Georgia Clerks Education Institute, which is presented by the Carl Vinson Institute of Government, is jointly supported by the Georgia County Clerks Association (GCCA) and the Georgia Municipal Clerks Association (GMCA).
-View the GCCA webpage or view the GMC/FOA webpage.
+View the GCCA webpage or view the GMCA webpage.

 The Georgia Clerks Education Institute Certificate Program offers the following: